LM Sugarbush, LLC

 FREQUENTLY ASKED QUESTIONS

 The festival is always the last weekend in February and the first weekend in March.
 Please check the website for specific dates since we sometimes change the dates if the last full weekend in February falls so early that the weather is likely to be bad.
-The 2021 Fextival will be held on February 26th and 27th and March 6th and 7th.
+The 2024 Festival will be held on February 24th and 25th and March 2nd and 3rd, 9am-5pm.

 Many people ask us this since the weather is normally cold during the festival.
 We hold the festival at this time because this is when the sap is most likely to be flowing and we are likely to be making syrup.
 The festival centers around you experiencing an operating maple sugar camp, so at this time of year you can see the process and buy freshly made syrup